 Notting Hill Genesis puts small text files, known as ‘cookies’, onto your computer to collect information about how you browse our site.
 Cookies are not used to identify you personally.
 By continuing to use our websites you accept the use of ‘cookies’.

-This is information that can identify an individual – e.g. name, address, date of birth.
+This is information that can identify an individual – e.g. name, address, telephone number, email address, date of birth, nationality and cookie information.

 We collect information in a variety of ways including but not limited to: